jasfoong/jasfoong/README.md

-## Hello! 你好! ¡Hola! 👋
+## Hello! 👋

 🎥 I'm Jasmine - a digital marketer turned developer <br />
-🌍 Based in Vancouver, bred in Malaysia <br />
-🧚‍♂ Curious about everything.
-Passionate about sustainable cities, AI, and all things data <br />
-🎸 Hobbies include shredding guitar & chasing that yoga bliss <br />
-🌈 she/her <br />
+🌍 Currently based in Vancouver, my early experiences in journalism & digital media have sparked a curiosity about life on Earth and a deep passion to preserve it.
+I hope to leverage my programming skills to advance climate technology and contribute to sustainable solutions for our planet.
+I'm most excited by ideas around data engineering in the development of livable and climate-resilient cities.

+Skills: HTML, CSS, JavaScript, TypeScript, React, NodeJS, Express, SQL, Python, Django, Git, API development, BigQuery, Tableau, R

 <p align="right">Apps I've made 👇</p>